 One of the best parts about tradition is how it evolves through the generations but at its core remains the same.
 Family recipes can be substituted and altered, but even more important than the specific ingredients is the sentiment and memories that can’t be erased.
-This sweet potato dish has made regular appearances at our holiday meals, and one of the fondest memories is how we decide to experiment with the dish every time we make it.
+This sweet potato dish has made regular appearances at our holiday meals, pairs beautifully with roast turkey, and one of our fondest family memories is how we decide to experiment with the dish every time we make it.
 Whether we’re adding more marshmallows than you’d think physically possible or deciding to use roasted or candied pecans, it’s still the same sweet potato soufflé we associate with family and comfort.

 Cooking with Pecans